theturtle32/drunken-octopus-marlin/README.md

 Working on Marlin used to be a paid, full-time job for me, but without LulzBot to support me, I will have to work on my own time using my own resources.
 In exchange for your help, I hope to create content, such as printer upgrade guides and other tutorials.
 I learned a *ton* at the R&D department at LulzBot and I have much I want to teach you!

 Even if you are unable to contribute, I can still use your help.
-See the [FAQ] for a list of non-monetary ways to chip in!
+See the [contributing] page for a list of non-monetary ways to chip in!

 ## Got more questions?

-See the [FAQ] for information on the following topics:
+See the [Wiki] for information on the following topics:

 - What printers can I use with *Drunken Octopus*?
 - How can you contribute to *Drunken Octopus*?